X

 In general, you should avoid overly narrow projections in stamped items.
 This is because they easily become warped and affect the perception of quality in the finished product.
 Designs should, whenever possible, stem from using existing dies for common forms and bends.
 The requirement to design a specialized die for stamping will raise the initial tooling expenses.

-You can handle some challenges by creative tool design, while others cannot.
-For example, some stamping designs satisfy all of the dimensional criteria is nearly impossible.
+You can handle some challenges with creative tool design, while others cannot.
+For example, some stamping designs that satisfy all of the dimensional criteria is nearly impossible.
 This shoddy design for manufacturability might lead to excessive maintenance and scrap expenses.
 Production requires constant changes and service, resulting in an extremely inefficient program.

 Metal stamping is a cost-effective method of making large quantities of parts with various features.
 These features include strength, durability, good conducting properties, and stability.
 Here are some metal stamping design guidelines that can help you create a product that uses all the benefits of the metal stamping process.